bhuvanap/clBLAS/AutoGemm1.md

 5. Compile clBLAS now that all the dependencies have been generated.

-## IV - Customizing AutoGEMM to your Needs
+## IV - Customizing AutoGEMM to your needs

 AutoGEMM within clBLAS comes pre-loaded with a list of kernels to use and kernel selection data, usually based on AMD's latest generation flagship GPU, which would suffice most applications.
 Advanced users or developers seeking a higher level of performance for unique applications